-For those just getting into Airsoft or stumbling upon Airsoft online, often will marvel at how realistic Airsoft guns appear when compared to their real-steel counterparts.
+For those just getting into Airsoft or those stumbling upon Airsoft online, will often marvel at how realistic Airsoft guns appear when compared to their real-steel counterparts.
 There have been many observations made both by those online and in the media that compare real firearms to Airsoft replicas.
 There have also been many times when law enforcement (even some weapons experts), were asked to pick out a real firearm from an Airsoft replica and they were unable to determine (without handling either) what was the real firearm.

 With Airsoft replicas closely resembling real firearms, it brings to mind the possibilities of other similarities between the two.
 While it may be the furthest thing from most people minds, it may make some folks wonder, can Airsoft guns kill?